MnAbbas/GolangOrdering/README.md

 just needed to go to root of project and call go test test/*.go it will print the result of tests

+# Run
+for setup and run project just need these files -bash.sh ---- this is for setup and run project -mydemoapp --- this is the binary for ubuntu with GOARCH=amd64 -mysqlscript.sql -- this is mysql script